 Notice is hereby given that Scrabster Harbour Trust of Scrabster Harbour, Thurso, Caithness, KW14 7UJ has been granted by the Scottish Ministers a marine licence with conditions attached under section 20 of the Marine (Scotland) Act 2010 to construct, remove substances or objects, dredge and deposit substances or objects for the redevelopment of the St Ola Pier at Scrabster Harbour.

 The existing St. Ola Pier was constructed in 1972 and has fallen into declining use due to ongoing corrosion of steel piling and lack of load bearing capacity for imposed deck loads.
 The existing Pier is situated within the centre of the harbour and incorporates a 100 metre long berth to the south-west, a linkspan and a further 115 metre berth which was used by the Orkney Ferry prior to the Queen Elizabeth Pier being constructed in 2003.

-The opportunity afforded by redevelopment is being used to provide an enhanced straight berthing face on the inner side for service and cargo vessels with a new berth on the outside face; particularly for cruise vessels of up to 250m long.
+The opportunity afforded by redevelopment is being used to provide enhanced berthing faces on the inner side for service and cargo vessels with a new straight berth face on the outside face; particularly for cruise vessels of up to 250m long.

 The renovated pier will be circa.
 280m long and fully enclosed around the perimeter.
 An enclosed structure will allow for beneficial reuse of both dredge spoil and crushed recycled concrete if suitable.
 There will be a concrete deck with drainage captured through full retention interceptors as well as a number of centrally positioned lighting masts capable of providing 50 lux.

-The outer face will be dredged to provide a depth of -9m CD to accommodate cruise vessels and the inner face will be dredged to provide a consistent berth depth of -7.5m CD.
+The outer face will comprise of a dredged berthing pocket at a depth of -9m CD and to -8m CD in the basin to accommodate cruise and other large vessels and the inner face will be dredged to provide a consistent berth depth of -7.5m CD.